Preston-Landers/Prompt-Like-A-Pro/README.md

 - **Frontier models**: The latest and most advanced (and most expensive) LLMs, often with hundreds of billions of parameters and cutting-edge capabilities.
-  Generally, these are the most expensive to use.

 - **Agentic**: AI acting autonomously to accomplish complex, multi-step tasks without constant human guidance.
 This goes beyond simple question-answering to